39 North Street and 1 Tanner Row

 In the 17th century, the hall and the east block were divided to form two tenements.
-As part of the conversion, a floor was added to divide the hall vertically, and it was extended to jetty out, matching the east and west blocks.
+As part of the conversion, a floor was inserted to divide the hall vertically, and the front was extended to jetty out, matching the east and west blocks.
 A central chimney and two staircases were also added.
 The building was refronted in the 18th century.
 In the late 19th century, the west block became vacant, and it was demolished in 1929.
-Around this time, the roof of the remaining part of the building was replaced.
-Although it became vacant in the mid-20th century, it was restored in the early 1970s, and again in 1991, to serve as offices.
+Around this time, the roof of the remaining structure was replaced.
+Although it became vacant in the mid-20th century, it was restored in the early 1970s, and again in 1991, for use as offices.
 In 1971, it was Grade II* listed.

-The building is timber framed and is now all two storeys tall.
-It lies on the corner of Tanner Row and North Street, and there is a decorated beam at the corner.
-The original doorway, now altered, is in the middle of the North Street facade, and to its right are a 19th-century door and large window.
-To the south, the building now adjoins another house, and the dividing wall has been rebuilt in brick.
+The building is timber-framed and now entirely two storeys tall.
+It stands on the corner of North Street and Tanner Row, with a decorated beam at the corner.
+The original doorway, now altered, is in the centre of the North Street facade, and to its right are a 19th-century door and large window.
+To the south, the building adjoins another house, and the dividing wall has been rebuilt in brick.
 Inside, much of the timber framing survives, as does one 17th-century staircase.